MEDIAART-3BB3/VR-Tutorials/Tutorial_Virtual_Reality_Artwork-World-Building_and_Futurism.md

 <a-video src="#myVideo" width= "5" height="5" position="5 2 -5"></a-video>
 ```

-- Add a button and an event listener to play/pause the video and audio on click.
+- Add a button and an event listener to play/pause the video and audio when clicking.
 Add it after the `scene` closing tag `</a-scene>`

 ```html
 <!-- Play button for user interaction -->